 Thickness capacity is a measure of how thick a material a band saw can cut through.
 It’s equal to the distance between the table and the maximum height of the upper guide assembly or blade guard.

 You might find a band saw that’s perfect in every way except for its thickness capacity.
 Luckily, you can work around this problem with a riser block.

 A riser block is a part that you can add to the frame between the table and the upper wheel case, adding up to 12 inches to the thickness capacity.
 They typically cost under $100.
 To make sure you don’t damage your machine with a poor fit, it’s best to get a riser block from the same company that made your band saw.

 Keep in mind that installing a riser block increases the length of blade that you need for the machine by a factor of two.
 If your band saw is using a 93½-inch blade, and you add a 6-inch riser block, you’ll need a 105-inch blade to make use of that new thickness capacity.

 With a tilting table, you can make angled cuts on a band saw.
-If you’re planning a project that’ll require a lot of bevels, look for a band saw with table tilt, which can go up to 45 degrees.
+If you’re planning a project that’ll require a lot of bevels, look for a best band saw with table tilt, which can go up to 45 degrees.